bcgodfrey91/perpro/docs/personal-projects/serverless.md

 With the ability to not have to worry about scaling, Serverless provides a great option for those that are wanting to create a small-scale side project that they think could turn into something big.

-For those looking to get their feet wet, the [Anomaly Innovations](https://anoma.ly/) team provides [an extremely thorough tutorial](https://serverless-stack.com/) on how to build a Serverless backend with a React front end.
+For those looking to get their feet wet, the [Anomaly Innovations](https://anoma.ly/) team has provided [an extremely thorough tutorial](https://serverless-stack.com/) on how to build a Serverless application with a React front end.

 **Learning opportunities:**
 - Building a Serverless application